alchemy-fr/Phraseanet-Docs/en/Glossary.rst

     Overlay
         Overprinted window, Internet viewing technology that opens windows overprinted on an existing window.

     Bridge
         Phraseanet features for setting and implementing bridges to third-party applications (YouTube, Flickr, Dailymotion).
         Available from the action menu.

     Push
         Phraseanet action allowing to send documents to users or applications.

     Actions palette
         Tools available for the users depending on their user rights, enabling to execute actions on baskets documents...

     API
         An API (Application Programming Interface) is an interface provided by a software to allow third party programs to interact with it.

     Business field
         The Phraseanet *Business field* are fields that will receive business information.
 These internal information are shared by the users having editing rights on the documents.
-A business field is searchable only by a user that have editing rights.
+A business field is searchable only by a user that has editing rights.

     Dublin Core
         Standardised schema ISO 15836 for describing documentary resources.